vadash/Path-of-Exile-modding-tool/README.md

 If you use GGPK to modify the game files, you are responsible for the consequences and risks.
 So far they didnt ban anyone for it in last 3 years

-poe mod tool path of exile modding tool bloom disable
+poe mod tool path of exile modding tool bloom disable shadows